 But don’t fret if you don’t naturally have the famous pregnancy glow.
 “Another myth is regarding the ‘pregnancy glow,'” says Sadick.
 “While some women find their skin is radiant, others experience dryness and breakouts that needs to be addressed with appropriate skin care.”
 And that’s totally fine and normal, and doesn’t mean you can’t find you pregnancy glow through great skin care.

 Glycolic acid is a safe and gentle ingredient for women who are pregnant, and it’s great for fighting acne and breakouts.
-So if you happen to be experiencing a pregnancy-induced breakout, try switching to the Skinfood Tea Tree Foaming Cleanser and be sure to follow up with a really good moisturizer if you are also dry skin prone.
+So if you happen to be experiencing a pregnancy-induced breakout, try switching up your cleanser and be sure to follow up with a really good moisturizer if you are also dry skin prone.

 Being proactive about safety when your pregnant is super important.
 Carefully checking labels and consulting with your derm are great ways to ensure you get the best skin care, with the least risk.
 However there are a lot of myths out there, so be sure to do your homework and know that being pregnant doesn’t mean giving up great skin care!